Pandawan/CBStarterKit/README.md

 # Command Block Starter Kit

-This is a small electron application which includes all the tools you might need for your **Command Block Projects**!
+This is a small web application which includes all the tools you might need for your **Command Block Projects**!

 Made with ❤ by Pandawan